Jamme-D/Picture-in-Picture/README.md

 # Picture-in-Picture
-Web app developed to play a video in picture-in-picture mode, in order to multi-task while using a web browser.
+Web app developed to play a video in picture-in-picture mode, in order to multi-task while using a web browser. * *Note: Not designed for mobile use.

 It works by:
   1) Opening and playing video in separate window.